 On June 25, 2015, Ernst and Young LLP (Former Accountant) was dismissed as the Company's independent registered public accounting firm.
-The Company approved the appointment of Marcum LLP (Marcum, or New Accountant) as its independent registered public accounting firm.
-The resolution to the change of independent registered public accounting firm was approved by unanimous written consent of the Company's board of directors.
+The Company approved the appointment of Marcum LLP (Marcum, or New Accountant) as its independent registered public accountant.
+The resolution to change accountants was approved by unanimous written consent of the Company's board of directors.